ismailceylan/php-urlify/README.md

 $url->fragment;
 ```

+### 🔹 String Conversion
-You can also cast the URL object to string directly:
+You can also cast the URL object into string directly:

 ```php
 echo $url; // Outputs: https://example.com:8080/users/profile?view=full#section1
 ```

+### 🔹 JSON Conversion
 Or you can also convert it to an array:

 ```php